Posts Tagged ‘Transform a T-shirt’

 -copy of Harold and the Purple Crayon by Crockett Johnson (for reference! and for reading!)

--disappearing ink fabric marking pen
+disappearing ink fabric marking pen

 -sewing machine with matching thread